sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/index.md

 ## What data is collected and how it's used?

-Sourcegraph collects data to improve user experience in various deployments including self-hosted, cloud, Cody app, and Sourcegraph.com.
-This includes usage data and user feedback.

-In the Cloud deployment, data is collected for providing the service, including user prompts and responses.
-In the Self-Hosted deployment, Sourcegraph doesn't access data unless shared through support channels.
-For Sourcegraph.com users, data is collected to enhance the user experience but not used to train models.
+Cody collects and uses data in the following ways:

+- **Prompts and responses**:  When you use Cody, Sourcegraph collects your prompts and responses to provide the service.
+For individuals using Cody via Sourcegraph.com, Sourcegraph may use your prompts and responses to enhance the user experience, but Sourcegraph does not use any of your data to train models.
+- **Usage data and feedback**:  Sourcegraph also collects usage data and feedback to improve the user experience.

 <a target="_blank" href="https://about.sourcegraph.com/terms/cody-notice">Read more about Cody Usage and Privacy policy here →</a>